 - How could they be improved?

 The classic children’s game is a brilliant example of one-way communication.
 Write down a message on paper around 3 lines long.
 Get everyone in-line and whisper the message to the first person who then passes the message to the second person and onto the third and all the way down the line.
 The receivers can only listen, they cannot ask questions.
 When it reaches the end the last person gives the message out aloud.
 The facilitator will read out the original message and compare.

 Write down the words of an object on 10 cards.
 You will need a set of 10 cards for each pair.
 Get each pair to sit on chairs back to back.
 Give the cards to one of the pair.
 When you start the exercise each person must describe the object to the other person without using the name of the object.
 The other person must guess what the object is without asking questions.
 They must keep guessing until the correct answer is given, they move onto the next object.
 The first pair to get all answers right are the winners!
 Depending on the objects chosen this can often be a hilarious game.
 The success of the game is in the ability to give accurate descriptions under pressure as well as listening well.
 Not being able to see the person and ask questions increase the difficulty.

-“You’re Not Listening To Me!”
+Communications Exercise 4 - "You're Not Listening To Me!"

 Do you ever catch yourself saying to someone “you’re not listening to me!”